 Female kangaroos, called does, and their relatives give birth to tiny, underdeveloped young, called joeys, that are then carried in a special pouch—the marsupium, on the doe's body.
 Inside the pouch, the joey attaches to a nipple and nurses for several months before venturing out into the world.
 Joeys often peek their head out of the pouch to have a look around weeks before they head out on their own.

 Does the joey eliminate (pee and poop) in the pouch?
 Yes, indeed!
 When it is very small, the joey doesn’t produce much, and when it gets bigger, some is absorbed through the pouch lining.
 The pouch can get kind of smelly, though, so the mother cleans out her pouch from time to time.

 AT THE ZOO

-From our earliest years, the San Diego Zoo has had red and gray kangaroos and a variety of wallaby species.
+From our earliest years, the San Diego Zoo has had red and gray kangaroos, and a variety of wallabies.
 In 1960, we received our first tree kangaroos as a gift from the Taronga Zoo in Australia.

 In 1965, workers on Kawau Island (near Auckland, New Zealand) were attempting to reduce a population of tammar wallabies Macropus eugenii that had been introduced to the island years earlier and were now overrunning the place.
-They were astonished to discover that some of the animals were not tammar wallabies at all but a miraculously surviving population of parma wallabies Macropus parma, a species thought extinct since the 1890s!
+They were astonished to discover that some of the wallabies were not tammar wallabies at all, but a miraculously surviving population of parma wallabies Macropus parma, thought to be extinct since the 1890s!
 The tammar wallaby reduction effort was halted while the parma wallabies were caught and sent to managed-care facilities in Australia and around the world, in the hope that they would reproduce and could eventually be reintroduced to their native habitat.